 A top-notch training programme should always include:

 - Role-specific guides: Create simple quick-reference sheets or short videos for the common tasks each person will do.
-A two-minute clip on processing a payment is far more useful than a 100-page manual.

 Gaining Buy-In and Managing Change

-Frame the new physiotherapy practice management software in terms of how it directly benefits them.
-Show your admin team how automated reminders will mean fewer stressful phone calls chasing no-shows.
-Demonstrate to your clinicians how having a patient’s full history at their fingertips improves the quality and continuity of care.
+You can have the best tech in the world, but if you ignore the human element, you'll meet resistance.
+Frame the new physiotherapy practice management software in terms of how it directly benefits each team member.
+Show your admin team how automated reminders will mean fewer stressful phone calls.
+Demonstrate to your clinicians how AI documentation tools can cut their note-writing time in half.

-Finally, take the time to customise the workflows in the new system to reflect your clinic’s established processes where you can.
+Finally, take the time to customise the workflows in the new system to reflect your clinic's established processes where you can.
 The software should bend to fit your practice, not the other way around.
-By making the switch feel like an evolution rather than a revolution, you pave the way for your entire team to embrace the change and start unlocking the efficiencies you invested in.

 Frequently Asked Questions

-Is Cloud-Based Software Secure for Patient Data?
+2. Is Cloud-Based Software HIPAA Compliant and Secure for Patient Data?

-How Long Does Implementation Take?
+3. How Long Does Implementation Take?

 Getting new software up and running can take anywhere from a couple of days to several weeks.
-The exact timeline hinges on a few key things: how complex the software is, how much data you need to bring over from your old system, and when your team is free for training.
+The exact timeline depends on how complex the software is, how much data you need to bring over from your old system, and when your team is free for training.
+A well-organised clinic working with a provider that has a structured onboarding process can often be fully operational within one to two weeks.

 Ready to see how a dedicated platform can sharpen your clinic's efficiency and elevate patient care?
 Discover Medesk, the all-in-one physiotherapy practice management software designed to simplify your workflows and grow your practice.
 Start the Medesk free trial today.